the-collab-lab/career-lab-challenge-next/README.md

 Your team has agreed on the following requirements for the app's MVP (minimum viable product).
 Your teammate has implemented a couple of these criteria already.
 Start with `./src/components/App.jsx` to familiarize yourself with their work, then build on top of it.
 You're gonna do great!

 - [x] Create a `searchArtworks` function for making GET requests to `/search/artworks/`.
 See `src/utils/api.js`
-  - [x] Request a local copy of data in `searchArtworks` to avoid making too many requests to the AIC `/artworks/search/` endpoint
+  - [x] Request a local copy of data in `searchArtworks` to avoid making too many requests to the AIC `/artworks/search/` endpoint while the app is in development
-  - [ ] **When the UI is minimally complete**, ensure that `searchArtworks` makes requests to the AIC `/artworks/search/` endpoint, as described in "Working with the API"
+  - [ ] **When the UI is complete**, ensure that `searchArtworks` makes requests to the AIC `/artworks/search/` endpoint, as described in "Working with the API"
 - [x] Create a `SearchForm` component that will allow the user to perform a search.
 See `src/components/SearchForm.jsx`
   - [ ] Fix a known bug: the whole app refreshes when `SearchForm` is submitted
 - [ ] In the `App` component, render